xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 ### SPA routing

-If you use Single Page Applications then you may face the need to recognize html5 client routing urls and redirect to index page.
-You can read more about it in [guicey SPA module](spa.md).
+If you use Single Page Applications, then you may face the need to recognize HTML5 client routing URLs and redirect to index page.
+You can read more about it in [Guicey SPA module](spa.md).

-As guicey SPA module can't be used directly with GSP, it's abilities is integrated directly and could be activated with:
+As the Guicey SPA module can't be used directly with GSP, its capabilities are integrated directly and can be activated with:

 ```java